 Students receive career-related counseling, resources, and programs to help them clarify career goals, select academic tracks and extracurricular pursuits that will enhance their professional portfolio, develop a professional network, and make successful career and graduate school transitions.
-We build relationships with alumni, employers, and graduate schools to optimize connections for our students while also creating strategic partnerships with campus departments to assist students in developing and articulating co-curricular experiences that will help to ensure that they are competitive in their future pursuits.

 The Honors College also works with the Rutgers Office of Career Exploration and Success (CES), which is committed to assisting students with making connections between their academic experiences and career paths.